wacncontent/CustomizeTool/output/articles/vs-azure-tools-connected-services-add-active-directory.md

 ## How your project is modified

 When you run the wizard, Visual Studio adds Azure AD and associated references to your project.
 Configuration files and code files in your project are also modified to add support for Azure AD.
 The specific modifications that Visual Studio makes depend on the project type.
-For detailed information about how ASP.NET MVC projects are modified, see [What happened– MVC Projects](/documentation/articles/vs-active-directory-dotnet-getting-started/).
-For Web API projects, see [What happened – Web API Projects](/documentation/articles/vs-active-directory-webapi-getting-started/).
+For detailed information about how ASP.NET MVC projects are modified, see [What happened- MVC Projects](/documentation/articles/vs-active-directory-dotnet-getting-started/).
+For Web API projects, see [What happened - Web API Projects](/documentation/articles/vs-active-directory-webapi-getting-started/).

 ##Next steps